shlokmishra/Code-Breaking-with-MCMC/about/README.md

 2. Navigate to the repository folder in your terminal.

-3. Simply run the `code-breaking-using-metropolis.R` script in R.
+3. Simply run the `rFuncs/code-breaking-using-metropolis.R` script in R.

-4. The code can be modified by changing the user defined parameters
+4. The code can be modified by changing the user defined parameters $n$ (number of iterations) and $plainText$ (the text which will be encypted and the decrypted using the algorithm) to solve other code-breaking problems by using the MCMC algorithms in the `code-breaking-using-metropolis.R` file.

-    $n$ (number of iterations) and $plainText$ (the text which will be encypted and the decrypted using the algorithm) to solve other code-breaking problems by using the MCMC algorithms in the `code-breaking-using-metropolis.R` file.
+5. Or else one can simply run `output.R` script to get an idea of how this algorithm works using the data already stored for a sample run of 50k iterations

 # Conclusion